yanyu0729/manurerecycling/README.md

 # System requirements
 ### All the analysis was run in R 4.4.2 run via RStudio.
+### Detailed syntax is provided in code_submission revision.Rmd.
 R pacakages required:

 library(ggplot2)

 library(raster)